koii-network/docs/develop/settlement-layer/running-a-k2-node/validator-setup.md

 koii delegate-stake ~/stake-account-keypair.json <VALIDATOR_VOTE_ACCOUNT_ADDRESS> --stake-authority ~/validator-keypair.json
 ```

-Replace <VALIDATOR_VOTE_ACCOUNT_ADDRESS> with the validator's vote account address, which can be found using the `koii-validator-info get` command.
+Replace <VALIDATOR_VOTE_ACCOUNT_ADDRESS> with the validator's vote account address, which can be found using the `koii validator-info get` command.